z03h/ext-reactions/docs/source/quickstart.rst

 - :attr:`~.ReactionBot.command_emoji`: Similar to ``command_prefix`` but for
   reaction commands.
-Will start a "listening session" where the bot listens for reaction add/remove with :meth:`~discord.ext.commands.Bot.wait_for` and finds the matching command from the emojis added/removed.
+Will start a "listening session" where the bot listens for raw reaction add/remove with :meth:`~discord.ext.commands.Bot.wait_for` and finds the matching command from the emojis added/removed.

 - :attr:`~.ReactionBot.listening_emoji` If set, this emoji will be added after